Cisco Systems (NASDAQ:CSCO) Issues FY 2023 Earnings Guidance

 Cisco Systems Increases Dividend

-In related news, CFO Richard Scott Herren sold 98,342 shares of the company’s stock in a transaction on Thursday, December 1st.
-The shares were sold at an average price of $50.03, for a total value of $4,920,050.26.
-Following the completion of the sale, the chief financial officer now owns 304,048 shares in the company, valued at approximately $15,211,521.44.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-In other Cisco Systems news, EVP Jeffery S. Sharritts sold 14,830 shares of the company’s stock in a transaction on Monday, November 21st.
+In related news, EVP Jeffery S. Sharritts sold 14,830 shares of the firm’s stock in a transaction that occurred on Monday, November 21st.
 The shares were sold at an average price of $47.80, for a total transaction of $708,874.00.
-Following the completion of the transaction, the executive vice president now owns 277,751 shares in the company, valued at approximately $13,276,497.80.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, CFO Richard Scott Herren sold 98,342 shares of the company’s stock in a transaction on Thursday, December 1st.
-The stock was sold at an average price of $50.03, for a total transaction of $4,920,050.26.
-Following the transaction, the chief financial officer now owns 304,048 shares of the company’s stock, valued at approximately $15,211,521.44.
+Following the sale, the executive vice president now owns 277,751 shares in the company, valued at $13,276,497.80.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In other Cisco Systems news, EVP Jeffery S. Sharritts sold 14,830 shares of Cisco Systems stock in a transaction on Monday, November 21st.
+The shares were sold at an average price of $47.80, for a total value of $708,874.00.
+Following the transaction, the executive vice president now owns 277,751 shares in the company, valued at approximately $13,276,497.80.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, EVP Jeffery S. Sharritts sold 637 shares of Cisco Systems stock in a transaction on Tuesday, December 13th.
+The shares were sold at an average price of $50.08, for a total transaction of $31,900.96.
+Following the completion of the transaction, the executive vice president now owns 276,589 shares in the company, valued at approximately $13,851,577.12.
 The disclosure for this sale can be found here.
-Insiders sold a total of 243,098 shares of company stock worth $11,939,277 in the last 90 days.
+Over the last 90 days, insiders have sold 243,098 shares of company stock worth $11,939,277.
 0.02% of the stock is owned by insiders.

 Hedge Funds Weigh In On Cisco Systems

-A number of large investors have recently bought and sold shares of CSCO.
-Plancorp LLC grew its stake in shares of Cisco Systems by 1.8% during the 1st quarter.
-Plancorp LLC now owns 14,526 shares of the network equipment provider’s stock worth $810,000 after purchasing an additional 256 shares during the period.
-EPG Wealth Management LLC grew its stake in shares of Cisco Systems by 1.4% during the 4th quarter.
-EPG Wealth Management LLC now owns 20,725 shares of the network equipment provider’s stock worth $987,000 after purchasing an additional 295 shares during the period.
-Laraway Financial Advisors Inc grew its stake in shares of Cisco Systems by 3.7% during the 1st quarter.
-Laraway Financial Advisors Inc now owns 8,450 shares of the network equipment provider’s stock worth $471,000 after purchasing an additional 300 shares during the period.
-Wsfs Capital Management LLC grew its stake in shares of Cisco Systems by 4.3% during the 1st quarter.
-Wsfs Capital Management LLC now owns 7,447 shares of the network equipment provider’s stock worth $415,000 after purchasing an additional 307 shares during the period.
-Finally, Lokken Investment Group LLC grew its stake in shares of Cisco Systems by 2.2% during the 4th quarter.
-Lokken Investment Group LLC now owns 15,178 shares of the network equipment provider’s stock worth $723,000 after purchasing an additional 325 shares during the period.
-Hedge funds and other institutional investors own 71.10% of the company’s stock.
+Hedge funds have recently made changes to their positions in the stock.
+Prelude Capital Management LLC raised its stake in shares of Cisco Systems by 158.0% in the 1st quarter.
+Prelude Capital Management LLC now owns 5,643 shares of the network equipment provider’s stock valued at $315,000 after acquiring an additional 15,373 shares during the period.
+Oxford Financial Group Ltd. raised its stake in shares of Cisco Systems by 21.6% in the 4th quarter.
+Oxford Financial Group Ltd. now owns 6,364 shares of the network equipment provider’s stock valued at $303,000 after acquiring an additional 1,131 shares during the period.
+Fairview Capital Investment Management LLC raised its stake in shares of Cisco Systems by 32.6% in the 1st quarter.
+Fairview Capital Investment Management LLC now owns 5,316 shares of the network equipment provider’s stock valued at $296,000 after acquiring an additional 1,306 shares during the period.
+NBW Capital LLC raised its stake in shares of Cisco Systems by 8.4% in the 4th quarter.
+NBW Capital LLC now owns 5,433 shares of the network equipment provider’s stock valued at $259,000 after acquiring an additional 420 shares during the period.
+Finally, CIC Wealth LLC purchased a new position in shares of Cisco Systems in the 4th quarter valued at $252,000.
+Institutional investors and hedge funds own 71.10% of the company’s stock.

 About Cisco Systems